jackfperryjr/trackr/README.md

 - Additionally, if you need to backdate experience you can add a query parameter of `date` to the same PUT request.
 Otherwise, the current date is used.
 <img src="screenshots/Screenshot 2022-04-20 125849.png" alt="Postman Character" title="Postman Character">

+There are also GET and DELETE endpoints following a similar pattern.
+You can navigate to `https://localhost:<port>/swagger` when the app is running.